varabyte/kotter/README.md

 #### KonsoleVar

 As you can see above, the `runUntilFinished` method includes a `rerender` method, which you can call to request another render pass.
-(There are several other methods, many of which will be discussed in this README).
+(There are several other methods available in that context, many of which will be discussed in this README).

 However, remembering to call `rerender` yourself is potentially fragile and could be a source of bugs in the future when trying to figure out why your console isn't updating.

 For this purpose, Konsole provides the `KonsoleVar` class, a delegate class which, when updated, will automatically request a rerender to the last block that referenced it.
+An example shortly will demonstrate this in action.

 To use a `KonsoleVar`, simply change a line like:

 ```kotlin
 var result: Int? = null